 Thomas H. Lee II focuses his practice on representing companies and individuals involved in criminal and other government investigations and related civil litigation, including investigations and litigation under the federal False Claims Act and state counterparts, the federal Food, Drug and Cosmetic Act, the Medicare/Medicaid Anti-Kickback Statute, the Bank Secrecy Act, the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA) and state consumer fraud statutes.

 In recent years, Mr. Lee has represented pharmaceutical companies, medical device and equipment manufacturers, clinical laboratories, nursing homes, and other health care providers in government health care fraud investigations and related civil litigation, including litigation under the False Claims Act, RICO, and state consumer fraud statutes.
 He also represents defense contractors and other companies and individuals outside the health care industry that are accused of defrauding the government.
+In addition, Mr. Lee frequently conducts internal investigations for corporate clients and advises companies on matters related to those investigations.
+He also regularly advises corporate clients on the design, implementation, and administration of corporate compliance programs.

 - U.S. ex rel.
 Atkinson v.
 Pennsylvania Shipbuilding Company et al.: Mr. Lee represented the defendant Pennsylvania Shipbuilding Company in an FCA case alleging that Penn Ship fraudulently obtained a government contract to build oil tanker ships for the Navy.
 The court dismissed most of the case on pre-trial motions and then granted summary judgment to Penn Ship and its co-defendant on the remaining claim.
 On January 12, 2007, the Third Circuit affirmed the judgment of the district court and dismissed the case in its entirety.
 Reported decisions: 2004 WL 1686958 (E.D.Pa.
 July 28, 2004); 255 F.Supp.2d 351 (E.D.Pa.
 2002); 2000 WL 1207162 (E.D.Pa.
 Aug.
 24, 2000); 473 F.3d 506 (3rd Cir.
 2007).